vrtmrz/obsidian-livesync/updates_old.md

   - Improved:
     - `Setup Wizard` is now more clear.
     - `Minimal Setup` is now more simple.
-    - Self-hosted LiveSync now be able to use even if there are vaults with the same name.
+    - Self-Hosted LiveSync now be able to use even if there are vaults with the same name.
       - Database suffix will automatically added.
-    - Now Self-hosted LiveSync waits until set-up is complete.
+    - Now Self-Hosted LiveSync waits until set-up is complete.
     - Show reload prompts when possibly recommended while settings.
   - New feature:
     - A guidance dialogue prompting for settings will be shown after the installation.